fredgibbs/fredgibbs.github.io/courses/etc/zotero.md

 [Zotero](http://zotero.org) is a free and popular tool developed by academics for academics for managing bibliographies to share resources like PDFs.

-To access the course readings, you'll need to join the Zotero Group Library for the course.
+To access the course readings, you'll need to join our group library for the course.
+On the first day of class, I send invitations to all registered students to join our group library.
+If you have registered after then and are trying to connect to the course library, you'll need to skip to the "I didn't get an invitation" section below.

+If you clicked on the link in the invitation from zotero.org, you may have completed all these steps already.
+If you did (or think you did), skip to Step 5 to verify everything is working.
+Otherwise, start at Step 1 or 2.

+If you already have a Zotero account (from a previous course, perhaps), skip to Step 2.
+But you need to join a new library for each course.

-## Step 1a: Create a Zotero account
+## Step 1: Create a Zotero account
 If you don't have one already, [sign up for a free account at zotero.org](https://www.zotero.org/user/register).
 Creating a Zotero account requires only that you specify a username, password, and email address.
 You will not get any spam from Zotero or anyone else because of your Zotero account. **Use your UNM email address!!!!!**

-## Step 1b: Make sure you are logged into zotero.org
+## Step 2: Make sure you are logged into zotero.org
 If you are, there will be a "Log Out" link in the upper right corner of the page.

-## Step 2: Find the email invitation and click the link in the message
-On the first day of class, you will get an email from zotero.org inviting you to join the our Zotero group library for the course.
-For security reasons I cannot simply add you to the group.Search your email for "zotero" and you'll probably find it.
-If you can't skip to the last FAQ below. **Click the link in the invitation email!**
+## Step 3: Go to the Groups page
+Click on the "Groups" tab or nav bar link.
+Once you're on the groups page, you should see off to the right that you have been invited to join our library, and you'll see a red "Join" button.
+If instead you happen to see a link to the course library on the main part of the page, then you're all good.
+Skip to Step 5.

+## NO JOIN BUTTON?
+If you don't see a Join button, it's because you registered for the class after I sent out the invitations to join the group library.
+Skip to the "I didn't get an invitation" section below.

-## Step 3: Click the join button on the website
+## Step 4: Click the red "Join" button
-After you click the link in the email, you'll end up at zotero.org.
-You should be logged in (see Step 1b), and if you're not you'll see a "Log In" link.
-If you log in but then end up at the zotero.org home screen, click the link in the invitation email again to go to the course library page.

-Once you're on the group library page, you'll see a red "join" button off to the right.
-Click this button to join the group!
-Everything should be good.
+Click the red "Join" button off to the right.
+Notice that you'll see a little message at the top that you've joined the group library, but you still won't see any readings or anything.

-## Step 4: Verify you can see the course library online
+## Step 5: Verify you can see the course library online
 Reload the webpage (Command-R or Control-R), and you should now be able to see the course library and all the readings for the semester.
-When you double click one of these, a PDF of the reading should open.
+When you click one of these, you'll go to a metadata page with a link to a PDF of the reading at the bottom.
 If you can open a PDF this way, everything is working.

+---

+## I didn't get an invitation
+- Go to zotero.org and make sure you're logged in.
+You can verify this by looking for a "Log Out" link in the upper right corner of the page.
+- Click the groups tab.
+- Search for the course library name (noted on the home page of the syllabus).
+- Be sure the "Groups" tab for searching is selected (it usually defaults to People).
+- Click on the group library link (usually the first one, but not always)
+- Click the red "Join" button off to the right, which will send an email to me and I'll approve your request to join the group as soon as I see it.

+---

 ## TROUBLESHOOTING FAQs

 ### I'm logged into zotero.org, but I don't know how to find the group library for the course.
-- Click on the "groups" tab at the top.
-If you don't see a link to the course library, then either you really aren't logged into zotero.org OR you haven't joined the group yet.
-Make sure you're logged in and restart and Step 2.
+- Click on the "groups" tab or link at the top.
+If you don't see a link to the course library on the main part of the page OR a "Join" button off to the right, then either you really aren't logged into zotero.org OR you joined the course after I sent the invitations.
+Make sure you're logged in and return to the "Groups" page.
+If still no Join button, go to the "I didn't get an invitation" section above.

 ### I can see the items on the group library page, but I can't open any PDFs.
 - First, check that you're logged in to zotero.org.
 If you are, there will be a "Log Out" link in the upper right corner of the page.
 - If you ARE logged in, but can't get any PDFs to open, then you haven't joined the group library.
-Restart at Step 2, or see last FAQ.
+Go to the "I didn't get an invitation" section above.

-### Nothing is working and this is super annoying.
+### Nothing is working.
 What do I do now?
 - Go to zotero.org and make sure you're logged in.
-If you are, there will be a "Log Out" link in the upper right corner of the page.
+You can verify this by looking for a "Log Out" link in the upper right corner of the page.
 - Click the groups tab.
-- Search for the course library name (noted on the home page of the syllabus) IN QUOTES.
+- Search for the course library name (noted on the home page of the syllabus).
-- Be sure the "groups" tab for searching is selected.
+- Be sure the "Groups" tab for searching is selected (it usually defaults to People).
-- Click on the group library link (there will be just one if you searched with quotes)
+- Click on the group library link (usually the first one, but not always)
-- Click the red "Join" button, which will send an email to me and I'll approve your request to join as soon as I see it.
+- Click the red "Join" button off to the right, which will send an email to me and I'll approve your request to join the group as soon as I see it.

 ---